 Going forward, calls for the improvement and reinforcement of chemical substance management will grow.
-Accordingly, we aim to continue as well as to step up the filing of proper notifications and management of emissions volumes as required under volatile organic compound (VOC) regulations, the Water Pollution Prevention Act and the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.
+Accordingly, we aim to continue as well as to step up the filing of proper notifications and management of emissions volumes as required under volatile organic compound (VOC) regulations, the Water Pollution Prevention Act and the Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement.
+2023's data will be published soon.